 Venture Capital – Venture capital, or VC, is a type of financing where the startup offers up a partial ownership stake in the company for money.
 In some cases, the company may also relinquish control to executives the VC chooses, though often only for a limited period of time.

 Video Pitch – See “Virtual Elevator Pitch.”

-Virtual Elevator Pitch – A 30- to 60-second video alternative to the traditional elevator pitch, used to pitch ideas, whether to business investors or a community like Goodwall to find climate change solutions.
+Virtual Elevator Pitch – A virtual elevator pitch is a 30- to 60-second video alternative to the traditional elevator pitch, used to pitch ideas, whether to business investors or a community like Goodwall to find climate change solutions.
 Read our guide on why to use one and how to make your own virtual elevator pitch.

-Workshop – An event where multiple people gather to receive training and education on a particular topic.
+Workshop – A workshop is an event where multiple people gather to receive training and education on a particular topic.
 A workshop can be anywhere from a few hours to weeks in length.
 Often, one or more instructors lead a workshopping event to guide the participants.

 Well, there you have it, all the important vocabulary entrepreneurs need to know to survive and thrive.